UTILITY WORKERS NEVER ASK TO COME INTO YOUR HOUSE!

 Note: This article will remain active throughout the year.
 Updates regarding annual testing area and map will be posted each June.

-There will be two smoke testing areas this year.
-The first will be from Walnut Street South to Forest Lane and from Yale Road West to Plano Road.
-The second area will from Lawler Road South to Walnut Street and Purdue Drive West to Forest Ridge Drive.
-You can see a map of the area at GarlandWater.com.
+2022: There will be three smoke testing areas this year.
 This year’s testing encompasses a fairly large area and may continue through to a few weeks in October.
-Click here for a larger view of the map or visit GarlandWater.com.
+Click here for a view of the maps.

 When the water utility crews plan to work in your neighborhood, an information tag will be hung on your front door three days before the work is started.
 Rain or high winds can affect the test results so there are times when testing will have to be postponed.
 Residents will be notified if defects are found on private property.